 You can export all calibre data (books, settings and plugins) and then import it on another computer.
 First let’s see how to export the data:

-- Right click the calibre icon in the main calibre toolbar and select Export/Import all calibre data.
+Right click the calibre icon in the main calibre toolbar and select Export/import all calibre data.
+Note that if there is currently a device connected, this menu option will not be available – so, disconnect any connected devices.
 Then click the button labelled Export all your calibre data.
 You will see a list of all your calibre libraries.
 Click OK and choose an empty folder somewhere on your computer.
 The exported data will be saved in this folder.
 Simply copy this folder to your new computer and follow the instructions below to import the data.

 This import/export functionality is only available from calibre version 2.47 onwards.
 If you have an older version of calibre, or if you encounter problems with the import/export, you can just copy over your calibre library folder manually, as described in the next paragraph.

 Simply copy the calibre library folder from the old to the new computer.
 You can find out what the library folder is by clicking the calibre icon in the toolbar.
 Choose the Switch/create calibre library action and you will see the path to the current calibre library.